-The leveling system control panel is located on the driver's side armrest panel.
+The leveling system control panel is located on a swing-out panel at the right side of the dash.

 Automatic Leveling System Control Panel

 NOTE: When parking at an uneven site, always park the front of the motor home to the downhill side.
 This allows you to level by raising the front end rather than the rear.
 Since only the rear wheels are locked while in PARK, raising either one or both of the rear wheels off the ground could allow the vehicle to roll off the jacks.